hds-sandbox/bulk_RNAseq_course/develop/06a_count_matrix.md

 <img src="./img/06a_count_matrix/settingup.png" style="display: block; margin: auto;" />

--   Inside the folder `Notebooks` you will find the scripts that we will follow during the sessions.
-They are both in `R Script` and `Rmd` formats.
-Choose whichever is more convenient for you, but we recommend to use `Rmd` files.
+-   Inside the folder `Notebooks` you will find the scripts (in `Rmd` format) that we will follow during the sessions.

 -   In the folder `Results` you will save the results of your scripts, analysis and tests.

-To avoid copying the original dataset for each student (very inefficient) the dataset is contained inside the shared folder `/work/bulk_RNAseq_course/Data/`.
+To avoid copying the original dataset for each student (very inefficient) the dataset is contained inside the shared folder `/work/introduction_bulkRNAseq_analysis/Data/`.
 Do not attempt to modify this folder, as it might mess up the files for the rest of your colleagues.

 Now you can open the first practical session: `06a_count_matrix.Rmd`